ashejim/C964/_sources/task2_doc.md

 (task1:faq:confusingrubric)=
 **The rubric is confusing!
 The directions seem to require items outside the scope of the project, e.g., "implementation of interactive queries."
 The directions have parts A, B, C, and D, but the rubric has "Outcomes" 1-6.
 How do these align?**

 *We do not advise following the official rubric for C964.* Follow the guidelines found on this webpage and the [Task 2 template](https://westerngovernorsuniversity-my.sharepoint.com/:w:/g/personal/jim_ashe_wgu_edu/ESLuMNRuDjpCrKvqWaC6cywB4I97WEPdk5MRZRq4LfmFhQ).
-Because of the ambiguity of the official rubric (how do directions A-D align with Outcomes 1-6?), this template has seemingly become the defacto rubric and is what evaluators expect to see.
+Because of the ambiguity of the official rubric (how do directions A-D align with Outcomes 1-6?), this template has seemingly become the de facto rubric and is what evaluators expect to see.
 So while following the template format is not technically required, it is highly recommended.

 Preserve the template's section titles and order, and submit all four parts as a single document.
 With a long, complicated document, aligning content to competencies presents a challenge.
 Don't make things difficult for the evaluator by spreading the content over several documents in an unfamiliar format.